-Thomas Graham Brown (b.
-1933), engineer who developed the first practical medical ultrasound machine, to pioneer ultrasound diagnoses in obstetrics and gynaecology.
+Thomas Graham Brown (1933-2019), engineer who developed the first practical medical ultrasound machine, to pioneer ultrasound diagnoses in obstetrics and gynaecology.

 Tom Brown was responsible for converting the idea of using ultrasound scanning for medical purposes into a practical proposition.